ttristann/apple-calculator/README.md

 # apple-calculator
-A different way of making the calculator from the simple-calculator while making it look like more of the apple calculator
+A different approach to making the calculator with HTML cursor element while making it look more like the apple calculator app found in their devices.
+Follow along the youtube video "Build an Iphone Calculator..." posted by Justin Kim.